jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_chart_ipdatagrams.md

 folder: ConnectWindows
 ---

-You can view either the **IP Datagrams** chart or the **IP Datagrams Errors** chart.
-Select the desired option from the drop-down menu at the top of the chart.
+{% include note.html content="You can view either the **IP Datagrams** chart or the **IP Datagrams Errors** chart.
+Select the desired option from the drop-down menu at the top of the chart." %}

 ## IP Datagrams chart

 ### Sent